YeLibrarian/CO2EmissionPractice/README.md

  This repo is to practice using GitHub with a CO2 emission data file This is about CO2

 This is an edit YL made from a forked site under CarpentriesMIT account.

+Adding a line to this file for sending pull request to orginal.